top of page

 Level 1: Vector-Vector Primitives

 Level 1 operations are the simplest building blocks.
 They perform O(n) operations on O(n) data.
-In a RISCV architecture, these are often "bandwidth-bound," meaning the speed of the operation is limited by how fast the hardware can pull data from memory rather than the raw speed of the floating-point units.
+In a RISC-V architecture, these are often "bandwidth-bound."
+This means the speed of the operation is limited by how fast the hardware can pull data from memory rather than the raw speed of the floating-point units.

 Level 2: Matrix-Vector & Rank Updates

-Level 2 operations are significantly more complex, performing O(n2) operations on O(n2) data.
-These routines are the backbone of most "Band Matrix" solvers and are critical for engineering simulations where matrices have a specific structure (like symmetric or triangular).
+Level 2 operations are significantly more complex.
+They perform O(n²) operations on O(n²) data.
+These routines are the backbone of most "Band Matrix" solvers.
+They are critical for engineering simulations where matrices have a specific structure, like symmetric or triangular.

 Comments